hyun1014/AI_proj/README.md

 This folder contains .h5 file, which is core model of this project.
 After model is created and executed learning, the model is saved in this folder (.h5 file).
 The model can be loaded in main_model.py.
 There is also selected_word.json, which is used to vectorization of dataset in json file.

-3.4 testing

-This folder is for testing code, so it is not related with real project.